-Our board of directors currently includes three female directors, and two directors from "underrepresented communities."
-If the current composition of our board of directors changes prior to December 31, 2022, we might be out of compliance with Senate Bill 826 or Assembly Bill 979 (in either case, if applicable), or if on December 31, 2022 we continue to have nine or more directors but do not have three directors from underrepresented communities, we will be out of compliance with Assembly Bill 979 (if applicable).
+Our board of directors currently includes four female directors, and two directors from "underrepresented communities."
+We are in compliance with Senate Bill 826 and Assembly Bill 979.
+However, if the composition of our board of directors changes in the future, we may be out of compliance with Senate Bill 826 or Assembly Bill 979 (in either case, if applicable).
 An initial violation of either law can result in a fine from the California Secretary of State in the amount of \$100,000, with each subsequent violation resulting in a fine of \$300,000.
 In addition, if our current or future female or other "Diverse" directors no longer serve on our board of directors prior to the applicable dates under the phase-in period for the new Nasdaq listing rules, we could be out of compliance with these new Nasdaq listing rules.
 We cannot assure that we can recruit, attract and/or retain qualified members of the board and meet gender and diversity requirements under California law (if applicable) or Nasdaq listing rules, which may expose us to financial penalties and adversely affect our reputation.